Milk Thistle

 Tulsi

-The Sacred Herb of Purity, Protection, and Vitality Tulsi (Ocimum sanctum or Holy Basil) is one of the most valued herbs in Ayurveda.
+The Sacred Herb of Purity, Protection, and Vitality Tulsi (Ocimum Sanctum) is one of the most valued herbs in Ayurveda.
 Traditionally used across India for centuries, it has been recognized for its unique aroma, versatile health benefits, and role in daily wellness practices.
 Know More

 Shilajit